troglobit/libuev/README.md

 To compile the program, save the code as `joystick.c` and call GCC with `gcc -o joystick joystick.c io.c timer.c signal.c main.c` from this directory, skips using a Makefile altogether.
+Alternatively, call the `Makefile` with `make joystick` from this directory.

 For a more complete, and perhaps more relevant example, see the code for the TFTP/FTP server [uftpd](https://github.com/troglobit/uftpd).
 It